-- 24. 1.
-The following procedures are adopted by the Parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein. - 25.
-2. A grievance is defined as an allegation by an employee, a group of employees or the Union that the City has violated, misapplied or misinterpreted a term or condition of employment provided in this Agreement, or divisional departmental or City rules, policies or procedures subject to the scope of bargaining and arbitration pursuant to Charter Section A8.409 et. seq. - 26.
+- 24. The following procedures are adopted by the Parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein. - 25.
+A grievance is defined as an allegation by an employee, a group of employees or the Union that the City has violated, misapplied or misinterpreted a term or condition of employment provided in this Agreement, or divisional departmental or City rules, policies or procedures subject to the scope of bargaining and arbitration pursuant to Charter Section A8.409 et. seq. - 26.
 A grievance does not include the following: - 27. a.
-All civil service rules excluded pursuant to Charter Section A8.409-3. - b.
+All civil service rules excluded pursuant to Charter Section A8.409-3. - 28. b.
 Performance evaluations, provided, however, that employees shall be entitled to submit written rebuttals to unfavorable performance evaluations.
 Said rebuttal shall be attached to the performance evaluation and placed in the employee's official personnel file. - 29.
 In the event of an unfavorable performance rating, the employee shall be entitled to a performance review conference with the author and the reviewer of the performance evaluation.
 The employee shall be entitled to Union representation at said conference.

-30. c.
+20194-201922 Memorandum of Understanding City and County of San Francisco and San Francisco Deputy Probation Officers' Association c.
 Written reprimands, provided however, that employees shall be entitled to append a written rebuttal to any written reprimand.
 The appended rebuttal shall be included in the employee's official personnel file.
 Employees are required to submit written rebuttals within thirty (30) calendar days from the date of the reprimand.

-31. 3.
-Grievance Description The Union and the City agree that the following guidelines will be used and information provided in the submission of grievances: a.
-The basis and date of the grievance as known at the time of submission; b.
-The section(s) of the contract which the Union believes has been violated; c.
+31. Grievance Description

+The Union and the City agree that the following guidelines will be used and information provided in the submission of grievances:

+- a.
+The basis and date of the grievance as known at the time of submission; - b.
+The section(s) of the contract which the Union believes has been violated; - c.
 The remedy or solution being sought by the Grievant.

-4. Time Limits 32.
-The parties have agreed upon this grievance procedure in order to ensure the swift resolution of all grievances.
+4. Time Limits

+32. The parties have agreed upon this grievance procedure in order to ensure the swift resolution of all grievances.
 The time limits set forth herein may be extended by agreement of the parties.
 Any such extension must be confirmed in writing.
-Fo purposes of calculation of time a "day" is defined as a "calendar day," including weekends and holidays.
+For purposes of calculation of time a "day" is defined as a "calendar day," including weekends and holidays.
 In the event a grievance is not filed or appealed in a timely manner, it shall be dismissed.
-Failure of the City to timely reply to grievance shall authorize appeal to the next grievance step.
-5. Steps of the Procedure (for non-disciplinary grievances) 33. a.
+Failure of the City to timely reply to a grievance shall authorize appeal to the next grievance step.

+5. Steps of the Procedure (for non-disciplinary grievances)

+a.
 Except for grievances involving multiple employees or more than one department, all non-disciplinary grievances must be initiated at Step 1 of the grievance procedure.
 A grievance affecting more than one employee shall be filed at Step 2.
 Grievances affecting more than one department shall be filed with the Employee Relations Division at Step 3.
-In the event

-- shall be filed with the Employee Relations Division at Step 3.
-In the event the City disagrees with the level at which the grievance is filed it may submit the matter to the Step it believes is appropriate for consideration of the dispute. - b.
+In the event the City disagrees with the level at which the grievance is filed it may submit the matter to the Step it believes is appropriate for consideration of the dispute.

+b.
 Step 1:

-An employee shall discuss the grievance informally with his/her immediate supervisor as soon as possible but, in no case, later than twenty

-(20) working days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved.
+An employee shall discuss the grievance informally with the employee'shis/her immediate supervisor as soon as possible but, in no case, later than twenty (20) working days from the date of the occurrence of the act or the date the grievant might reasonably have been expected to have learned of the alleged violation being grieved.
 The grievant may have a Union representative present.